• Skip to primary navigation

 Tuning into Temperament: A Toolkit for Parents and Educators

 This makes sense when you think about it.
-If you have a tendency to have a more inhibited temperament, this will influence the types of situations you expose yourself to due to the fact that you will not feel comfortable in every situation.
+If you tend to have a more inhibited temperament, this will influence the types of situations you expose yourself to because you will not feel comfortable in every situation.
 This experience with the environment will then further shape your behavior and personality.
 This distinct interaction between genes and the environment is probably what ultimately makes each of us unique individuals.

 Curious about your child’s temperament?
 Take the temperament quiz and learn more!